manamnathtiwari/TestingTools/PowerBI/README.md

                 - Introduction to Tables and Matrix , Creating a Table , Formatting of Style , Applying Conditional Formatting , Change of Aggregation in Tables

                 - Creating a Matrix , Applying Conditional Formatting in Matrix , Create Hierarchies in Matrix , Add Totals and Sub Totals in Matrix , How to change numbers formatting
+Chapter 4 :